 Weathering Area Requirements

-Protection from excessive sun or cold wind.
+Protection from excessive sun or cold wind, and from predators.

 Bird’s wings cannot touch the fencing material when bating.

 There many other excellent sources of information that provide much greater detail than is possible here.
 The website The Modern Apprentice (www.themodernapprentice.com) has an excellent section on mews and perch design.
 Other sources of information can be found in the recommended reading list.

 The mews shall be large enough to allow easy access and to allow the bird to fully extend its wings.
 If more than one non-breeding raptor is to be kept in the mew, the raptors shall be tethered or separated by partitions.
 Recommended sizes are as follows:

 Kestrel or similar size bird 6′ x 6′ x 6′

 Peregrine Falcon or similar size bird 6′ x 8′ x 7′

 Red-tailed Hawk or similar size bird 8′ x 8′ x 7′

 There shall be at least one window or a partially open roof.
 Windows shall be protected on the inside by vertical bars, spaced narrower than the width of the bird’s head.
 Poultry netting, fencing or similar material may not be used on vertical surfaces where a bird is allowed to “free loft” (i.e. is not tethered to a perch).
 Open roof sections should be barred or covered with fencing or netting.
 The main door should be secure and easily closed.
 The floor of the mew shall permit easy cleaning and shall be well drained.
 Adequate perches shall be provided.